20 Worst Towns for Retirees in Kentucky

 Carrollton boasts a scenic location at the confluence of the Kentucky and Ohio rivers.
 The waterfront provides beautiful views and fishing opportunities.

-Despite its appealing environment, Carrollton has a high cost of living compared to the national average.
-The town also faces challenges with flooding due to its riverfront location.
+Despite its appealing environment, Carrollton may cost more than some budgets anticipate.
+The town also sits in an area that can be affected by seasonal flooding due to its riverfront location.

 13. Beattyville, Kentucky